nileshhazra/README/README.md

 ```

 ### License
 Distributed under the MIT License.
-See LICENSE.md for more information.
+See LICENSE File for more information.